Preventing a data breach

 - How to comply with data protection laws in global jurisdictions and follow best practice

-- The rights of the individual regard their personal data
+- The rights of the individual regarding their personal data

 - How to handle and process personal data securely